ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 ## About the lab

 * This document contains task descriptions and theory for the fuzz testing lab.
-If there are any differences between the return template and this file, consider this to be the up-to-date document.
-* **You can use your own computer/virtual machine if you want.** Check the chapter "Prerequisites" for information on what you need to install.
-This lab has been made to be completed in a Linux environment and tested to work in the provided Arch Linux virtual machine.
+* This lab has been made to be completed in a Linux environment and tested to work in the provided Arch Linux virtual machine.
 * __Upper scores for this assignment require that all previous tasks in this assignment have been done as well__, so e.g. to get the fourth point you will have to complete tasks 1, 2, 3 & 4.
 * Check the deadline from Moodle and __remember that you have to return your name (and possibly people you worked together with) and GitHub repository information to Moodle before the deadline.__